stack-of-tasks/stack-of-tasks.github.com/tutorials/b_getting_started.md

     rospy.loginfo("...done with "+title)
 ```
 This script is loading a python file which will be send to the embedded python interpreter of the SoT.
+It is waiting the user to hit the enter key after display the python file to be loaded.

 ```python
 # Waiting for services